 With the help fo my sample knitter, Gyorgyi we worked up Soldotna in La Bien Aimée Merino DK.
 We did not cast on the neckline as written in the pattern and instead just did a provisional cast on and dove right into the colorwork.
 The reason why we did this is because I am quite particular about my necklines and I don't like to have it too closed off.
 I have a very short neck and I often do a provisional cast on for the neck like or the hem to be able to adjust the length to my liking.
 Gyorgyi ended up working some short rows to make the neckline fit me perfectly.
 We also knit about 5cm longer after the yoke motif before separating for the sleeves.
 I don't like my underarms of the sweater to be too snug and found that this made for a perfect sleeve length for my cropped Soldotna.
 We knit the sweater to the length specified in the pattern and left off the colorwork through out the body.
 What I love about the length is that it gives the illusion that I have a waist.
 Also the fact that it skims very top of the skirt portion of my dress make it flattering for my hips which I am very self conscious about.

 Check out our swatches for Soldotna.
 I opted for a more lighter tone sweater inspired by my friend, Jess from Shop La Mercerie but I also swatched using my favorite color, Yellow Brick Road (Graffiti) and it looks like I will need another Soldotna for Rhinebeck this fall.
+The colors that I used on Merino DK are Damask (MC), Victorian Mauve, Direwolf & Winter for the CC colors.

 Additional notes to blog: